Yoctol/bottender/docs/the-basics-session.md

 ## Session Storage

-Since HTTP driven applications are stateless, the mission of sessions is to store the context of users during conversations.
+Since HTTP driven apps are stateless, the mission of sessions is to store the context of users during conversations.

 ### Configuring Session Driver